Helo Study

 In the Balanced state

-• about 100 km/h to 110 km/h for maneuver to final
+• About 100 km/h to 110 km/h for maneuver to final

 Final flare

-• the maneuvers and actions required to transition out of the balanced state
+• The maneuvers and actions required to transition out of the balanced state and land at the LZ

-• about 150m to 300m out from LZ for a hummingbird
+• About 150m to 300m out from LZ for a hummingbird

 Bleed flare landing